OpenCoreData/ocdDocumentation/README.md

 Digital object can take many forms.
 At a basic level they can be simple objects or meta-data objects.
 In addition to these, object can and should be packaged into collections.
 These collections should also be objects defined as virtual collections of other objects.

 Open Core has selected Frictionless Data Packages [@FDP] as the reference package model.
 This is combined with BagIt as an archival package.
 FDP package have an extensive set of available tools (ref: <https://frictionlessdata.io/software/>).
 FDP also allows for a packaging by reference.
 Packages can be defined by references to the digital objects.
 This allows virtual packages to be defined that

+This packaging approach will also be used to assemble archival packages following IEDA packaging profiles.
+These will then be sent to IEDA to enable archival functions to be addressed.

 ### Object Work Flow